Regional District Service Establishing Bylaw Requirements

 - Period during which bylaw can be challenged by applying to Supreme Court (1 month)

-- Adopted bylaw submitted to the Ministry of Municipal Affairs and Housing for their records
+- Adopted bylaw submitted to the Ministry of Municipal Affairs for their records

 Provincial Statutory Approval